 This TV can remove judder from all sources, which is unusual for a 60Hz TV.
 To use it, Natural Cinema must be set to 'On'.
 Note that this feature can't be used when motion interpolation is enabled.

 The TCL 6 Series 2019 has a 60Hz refresh rate and doesn't support any of the variable refresh rate technologies, like AMD's FreeSync.
+This TV's successor, the TCL 6 Series/R635 2020 has a 120Hz refresh rate.

 The R625 has a remarkably low input lag.
 To get the lowest latency, 'Game' mode must be enabled.
 It also has an Auto Low Latency Mode, which switches the TV to 'Game' mode automatically when it detects a game being launched from a compatible device like an Xbox One or a PC.